 A lovely little village to explore in the heart of Naxos, with stone houses and scenic narrow streets and an old olive press in the square.
 To the north and south are the two major rivers of Naxos, which connect close by to create a 6m waterfall.
 Just outside the village is a fantastic viewpoint, next to the small church dedicated to Timios Stavros.

 Located in a lush valley at an altitude of 540m, with running water and vineyards, Koronos has a reputation for producing very good wines and a range of agricultural products.
-There’s a renovated olive press where you can see how olive oil was produced in the traditional way.
-The Church of Panagia Agrokiliotissa which each year celebrates the Friday after Easter Sunday with a festival full of music, dance, food and wine.
-If you’re here in the summer, the nearby 20m tall Routsouna waterfall forms refreshing pools – perfect for cooling off.
+There’s a renovated olive press where you can witness olive oil being produced in the traditional way.
+The Church of Panagia Agrokiliotissa each year celebrates the Friday after Easter Sunday with a festival full of music, dance, food and wine.
+If you’re here in the summer, the nearby 20m tall Routsouna Waterfall forms refreshing pools – perfect for cooling off.

 - If you choose to follow our routes, the distance from Hora to Glinado is 5.5km and to Galini is 8km.

 - Bus tours leave from Hora and include a number of the recommended villages.

 - Τhe villages are easy to find, but don’t feel you need to see them all.
 You can stay overnight in some of the bigger ones (but make sure you’ve booked as accommodation is limited).